kgjerde/corporaexplorer/README.md

-**corporaexplorer**’s intended primary audience is qualitatively oriented researchers who rely on close reading of textual documents as part of their academic activity, but should also be a useful supplement for those doing quantitative textual research and wishing to visit the texts under study.
+**corporaexplorer**’s intended primary audience is qualitatively oriented researchers who rely on close reading of textual documents as part of their academic activity, but the package should also be a useful supplement for those doing quantitative textual research and wishing to visit the texts under study.
 Finally, by offering a convenient way to explore any character vector, it can also be useful for a wide range of other R users.

 While collecting and preparing the text collections to be explored requires some R programming knowledge, using the Shiny app(s) for